-Using folders on your home screen and how to make the most of them
+How to make the most of Android home screen folders

 Dock folders

-While most users stick apps on a page of their home screen, a few years back I took it a step further and never looked back: I put them in my dock.
+While most users stick a folder or two on their home screen, a few years back I took it a step further and never looked back: I put them in my dock.
 Today, my dock is almost entirely made of folders.
 Putting a folder in the dock means that rather than having to swipe over to my entertainment apps or my work apps, my folders are there in the dock on all home screen pages.
 It also frees up space on my home screens for more widgets or a cleaner home screen.

 To see if your dock will support your newly-made folder, long-press-and-drag one of the icons already in your dock out in order to make room, then drag a folder down to the newly-opened space.
 If the folder is placed in your dock, congrats, your launcher supports it.
 If it doesn't, take a look at some launchers that do.

-If you give your folder a gesture action, that folder in your dock can be doubly useful.
+If you give your folder an action, that folder in your dock can be doubly useful.

 Folder actions